defilante/defilante/README.md

 - 👋 Hi, I’m @defilante
 - 👀 I’m interested in code
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on little artificial horizon
 - 📫 How to reach me Telegram @Defilante

 <!---